 Trapping in Defense of Property

-Sadly in Vermont, there are little protections for wildlife who are considered to be causing damage to property.
-The statute is dangerously vague and results in the senseless killing of foxes, beavers, raccoons and others with virtually zero oversight.
-Property owners are not required to report animals killed in defense of property.
-Therefore, Vermont Fish & Wildlife has little to no data on what kinds of animals and the number of animals who were killed each year.
-We consider this to not only be unethical but an abdication of their responsibility to protect wildlife for the benefit of all Vermonters.
+There are little protections for wildlife in Vermont that are considered a "nuisance" by landowners.
+The statute that covers "Wild Animals Doing Damage" is dangerously broad and results in the senseless killing of foxes, beavers, bobcats, and other animals with zero oversight.
+Property owners and municipalities are not required to report animals killed in defense of property, therefore Vermont Fish & Wildlife has little to no data on the number of animals that are killed each year.

-This reckless, unregulated killing results in tragedies like the case of the red fox who was seen in Hyde Park, Vermont dragging a leghold trap from her leg for days before she was captured and euthanized due to her injuries.
-The person who set the trap claimed that he was trying to trap a fox who was getting into his chicken coop, but there's no proof that the fox who was gravely injured was even the fox he was targeting.
+This lax law results in tragedies like the case of the red fox who was seen in Hyde Park, Vermont dragging a leghold trap from her leg for days before she was captured and euthanized due to her injuries.
+It's suspected that the landowner was unfamiliar with how to set traps which resulted in the fox pulling the trap out of the ground.
+The landowner claimed that he was trying to trap a fox who was getting into his chicken coop, but there's no proof that the fox who was gravely injured was even the fox he was targeting.
+Landowners are not required to hold a trapping license to trap on their property under this statute (trapping in defense of property), so they may be totally unfamiliar with how to use leghold and body gripping kill traps, which only adds to the animal's suffering.

 A Nuisance Wildlife Control Operator (NWCO) set a trap to kill beavers in Proctorsville in August of 2017 and ended up trapping a blue heron by the leg in a leghold trap.
 The animal's leg was so badly injured that it was euthanized.
 Perhaps if there were better regulations on NWCO activities, these types of tragedies could be avoided.